haiku/website/content/about/faq.md

 Yes!
 In order to provide support for a modern version of C++ and up to date libraries, the official versions of Haiku come with both gcc2 and gcc5 installed, and a set of libraries suitable for use with each compiler.
 If you are not interested in BeOS support, we also provide an (unsupported) version of the system that uses only gcc4.

 ### How do I use the different GCC versions?
-The setarch command can be used to switch between different architectures.
-On x86, the gcc2 architecture is x86_gcc2.
+The ``setarch`` command can be used to switch between different architectures.
+On 32bit Haiku the default architecture is "x86_gcc2", secondary architecture is "x86".

 ### What is Kernel Debugging Land?
 The Haiku Kernel comes with a powerful and user friendly on-screen debugger.
 There you can enter commands investigate the problem and collect information in order to [write a bug report](https://www.haiku-os.org/docs/welcome/en/bugreports.html).